 - If recommended to stay indoors, take measures to keep your indoor air as clean as possible.
 Windows and doors should be kept closed.
 Windows to ventilate the house should only be opened if the air-quality level has improved.

 - Try to keep indoor particle concentrations as low as possible.
 Therefore, avoid anything that burns, such as wood-burning fireplaces, gas stoves – and even candles.
 Vacuuming during this time should also be avoided, as this will stir up particles that are already in your home.

-- Consider buying a portable air purifier to increase your indoor air quality level
+- Consider buying a portable air purifier for smoke to increase your indoor air quality level

 Which health problems does smoke cause?